simonchung87/simonchung87/README.md

 Hello, vistors!
 This is Simon Chung.
 I came from a beautiful island in Asia called Taiwan, now living in Little Rock, AR.

 I am currently working as a biostatistician in the Department of Biostatistics at University of Arkansas for Medical Sciences and Arkasnsas Children's Research Insititude.
-I normally would say I am a mathematician before anything, cause that's how I approach a question when I hit one.
+I normally would say I am a mathematician by training, cause that's how I approach a question when I hit one.

 My Favourite Languages and Tools: